Banananananananaa/AI-Project/README.md

 - __Candidate Generator__

-The candidate generator generates candidates from the text.
+The candidate generator generates candidates from text.
-Takes as input, a list of tagged words and gives a list of chosen words(nouns, verb, adjectives and adverbs) as output.
+Takes as input a list of tagged words and gives a list of chosen words(nouns, verb, adjectives and adverbs) as output.
 ```
 class CandidateGenerator()
 	Get the words with the tag noun, verb, adjective or adverb from tagged words